• Newsletter

 Sun Decks

-The helpful Guest Services desk is in the Atrium on Deck 1, along with the Journeys Ashore shore excursion desk and the Future Cruises sales desk.
+The helpful Guest Services desk is in the Atrium on Deck 1, along with the Future Cruises sales desk.
 Eurodam has no card room, per se, but there are three meeting rooms (Stuyvesant, Half Moon and Hudson) on Deck 3 that are available for small group games and meetings.

 The shops are adjacent to the meeting rooms and the space feels more like a mall than the traditional shops on older ships.
-The shopping area is an open floor plan with a high-end retailer feel and has departments for jewelry and watches, clothing and handbags, duty-free cosmetics, liquors and cigarettes, as well as Holland America-branded items.
-During our sailing to Alaska on the "O, The Oprah Magazine" Share the Adventure cruise, they also had a pop-up O Shop with "O, The Magazine"-branded items.
-This pop-up shop will be on all Eurodam North American sailings through the end of 2018.
+The shopping area is an open floor plan with a high-end retailer feel and has departments for jewellery and watches, clothing and handbags, duty-free cosmetics, liquors and cigarettes, as well as Holland America-branded items.

 The photo gallery is located on Deck 3 aft and sells print and digital photos taken by the ship's photographers on embarkation and port disembarkation, as well as on Gala Nights.
 They also sell some photo gear and feature a Joe Craig Black Label portraiture studio.